notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 ```

-Below we are declaring that the `index()` function is going to be a GET request to
+Below we are declaring that the `index()` function is a GET request to
-the root path of wherever the route is mounted,
+the root path where the route is mounted,
 which in this case is also `"/"`.
 We could've specified `"/whatevers"` and then  navigated to `localhost:8000/whatevers` for the same string result.
 The [Rocket Guide] covers routing in much more detail.